 Ingredients

-- 15 oz part-skimmed ricotta cheese
+- 15 oz ricotta cheese whole-milk or part-skimmed

 - 14 oz sweetened condensed milk